 - (a) These Regulations came into force on 1 January 2018. - (b) This degree was first offered in 1877.

-In exceptional circumstances the Dean of Law may approve a personal programme of study which does not conform to these regulations.
+The Dean of Law may approve a personal programme of study which does not conform to these Regulations.

 To qualify for the Degree of Bachelor of Laws a student must be credited with a minimum of 480 points, comprising: